Amarok79/Amarok.Events/doc/Documentation.md

 ## Introduction

-This library provides a fast and light-weight implementation of the observer pattern, which can be used as replacement for ordinary .NET events.
+This library provides a fast and light-weight implementation of the observer pattern, which can be used as a replacement for ordinary .NET events.
 The implementation supports raising events in a *synchronous, blocking* or *asynchronous, await-able* fashion.
 In addition, both *synchronous* and *asynchronous* event handler can be registered.

 The implementation is a bit slower than ordinary .NET events in regard to raw call performance, but optimized to avoid allocations and therefore suitable for high-performance scenarios or resource-constraint embedded systems.